18 July 2023 | 2 min read

 To answer these questions, we have prepared a comprehensive guide to provide you with detailed insights on payout calculations and the utilization of payout cycles.
 By understanding the payout calculation methodology and exploring payout cycle options, you can enhance your financial planning and optimize the timing of your payouts according to your specific needs.

-You have the option to postpone payouts by utilizing Payout cycles.
+If you wish to receive the payouts on different time frames, you have the option to postpone payouts by utilizing Payout cycles.

 Payout Methods in the Payment & Payout Methods menu